YLDDU/Phd_study/Research Proposal/Notebook.md

-Design for Assembly (DFA), Design for Disassembly (DFD)
+Design for Assembly (DFA), was introduced around 1977 <br/>
+Design for Disassembly (DFD), was introduced around 1990 <br/>
+Design for ReAssembly (DFR), --
 | Year | Author | Note |
 | --- | --- | --- |
 | git status | List all new or modified files | wait |
 | git diff | Show file differences that haven't been staged | wait |

-Design for ReAssembly
+Deep Generative Models in Engineering Design: <br/>
+* direct generation ---- using deep neural networks (DNN)
+* adversarial generation ---- using generative adversarial networks (GAN)
+* generation from embedding vectors ---- using variational autoencoder (VAE)
+* sequential generation ---- using reinforcement learning (RL)